kevinlekiller/mpv_scripts/autospeedwin/README.md

         If not set, nircmdc will be searched in Windows PATH variable.
-        If you set this "" or "nircmdc", Windows will look in your PATH for nircmdc, otherwise you can specify a path, for example "c:\programs\nircmdc.exe" autospeed-dwidth=1920
+        If you set this "" or "nircmdc", Windows will look in your PATH for nircmdc, otherwise you can specify a path, for example "c:\programs\nircmdc.exe" autospeed-monitor=0
+        Number - Which monitor (display) to set the refresh rate on.
+        This will be sent to nircmd when setting the refresh rate. autospeed-dwidth=1920
         Number - Display width.
         This will be sent to nircmd when setting the refresh rate.